tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
 The next step is to compute some basic summaries.
 We can get started with the numeric variables in the dataset.
 These simple aggregations are very powerful and give us quick and valuable information.
+For example:

+* Fish weight ranges from 0, goes up to 1650 grams, and averages 400 grams.
+We can conclude we're working with small to medium sized fish.
+* Weight variability is quite high.
+Its standard deviation is quite close to the mean.
+In other words, fish are quite different in terms of weight.

 Shoot!
-Have a look at the summary table.
+Have a look at the summary table again.
 Can you spot any unexpected result?

 The minimum weight is zero (!).
 Have you ever seen anything on earth that weighs exactly zero?
 I haven't been that lucky, so it must be an error.
 Maybe the fish was too small for the scale to notice it, or there was a mistake somehow during data collection.

 For the lesson purposes is safe to ignore that record so we simply discard it.

-The table contains lots of information and it allows to draw many more conclusions, for example:

-* Fish weight ranges from very close to 0, goes up to 1650 grams, and averages 400 grams.
-We can conclude we're working with small to medium sized fish.
-* Weight variability is quite high.
-Its standard deviation is quite close to the mean.
-In other words, fish are quite different in terms of weight.

-Let's discard the record with the wrong weight measurement and recompute the minimum weight so we have more accurate information.
 <!-- #endregion -->

 ```python slideshow={"slide_type": "fragment"}